Akil Baddoo Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.95 team ERA ranks 26th among all MLB pitching staffs.
+- The White Sox have a 4.87 team ERA that ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 84 total home runs at a clip of 1.4 per game (second-most in the league).
+- The White Sox give up the second-most home runs in baseball (84 total, 1.4 per game).

-- His last time out came on Thursday, May 18 against the Cleveland Guardians, when the righty went six innings, surrendering two earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Detroit Tigers, when he tossed four innings, allowing four earned runs while giving up four hits.

-- The 32-year-old has put up an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
-Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.